- EdRecSys: Educational Recommender Systems

 State-of-the-art approaches in adaptation and personalization research consider user models that mostly maintain information regarding the “traditional” user characteristics (i.e., experience, knowledge, interests, context), and related contextual or technology aspects (i.e., displays, connectivity, processing power).
 While modeling these factors has shown significant improvements and benefits to the end-users in terms of usability and user experience, still the needs of today’s epoch signify the further engagement into research that will produce more holistic human-centered practices.
 The vision is to bring more inclusively the “human-in-the-loop”, considering intrinsic user characteristics and abilities, like perceptual, personality, visual, cognitive and emotional factors as expressed by the theories of individual differences.
 In addition, recent studies show the need of broadening the scope of diversity parameters to include characteristics such as motivation, self-actualization, and socio-cultural differences.

-4. HUM: Holistic User Modeling – Merging Quantified Self and Semantic Content Analytics
+THUM is the merge of two related workshops originally proposed at UMAP 2017, namely HUM: Holistic User Modeling – Merging Quantified Self and Semantic Content Analytics and UMTempAspects: Workshop on Temporal Aspects in User Modelling.

-As a consequence, it is very important to think about a new generation of user models that are able to effectively merge the information coming from both information sources.
 The main goal of the workshop is to stimulate the discussion around problems, challenges and research directions regarding the exploitation of content-based information sources (Big, Social and Linked Data) along with Personal Information sources (gathered through personal devices) for personalization and adaptation task and to foster the design of a new generation of intelligent user-centered systems.
+The workshop aims at bringing together researchers and practitioners working in order to look at the challenges from the point of view of the temporal and holistic aspects in user modelling.

 5. PALE: Personalization Approaches in Learning Environments